joelhi/kmeans-rs/README.md

 # kmeans-rs
 Simple implementation of the kmeans clustering algorithm in rust.
-Mainly for learning purposes.
+Mainly for the benefit of my own learning.